Bounds on the number of torsion points of given order on curves embedded in their jacobians: Introduction

 except when $p$ is purely inseparable for $X$ and $N-1$ is a power of $p$, in which case

 unless $(p,N)=(2,3)$. \end{prop}

 This bound may be viewed as cubic in the variables $g$ and $N$ and one can ask whether it can be improved to a quadratic bound, in other words whether there exists a polynomial $Q[X,Y]\in \bZ[X,Y]$ of total degree $2$ such that $\Card{X[N]}\leq Q(g,N)$ for all curves $X$ of genus $g$ (always assumed irreducible smooth and proper) and all $N\geq 1$.
 We are unable to answer this question in general, and have to content ourselves with the following result, which we state for $N\geq 2g-1$ for simplicity.
+(See Proposition~\ref{prop:genintromain} for a generalization to all $N\geq 2$.)
 If $r\in \{0,1,\dots, g-1\}$, we write $W_r$ be the subvariety $\{\sum_{i=1}^r\xi_i\mid \xi_i\in X\}$ of $J$ and $W^-_r$ for the image of $W_r$ by multiplication by $-1$ in $J$.

 \begin{theorem} Let $X$, $g$, $N$ be as above and suppose $N\geq 2g-1$.
 Then \emph{either}

 \emph{or}

 \end{theorem}